| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 may or may not be the most efficient storage for your application; use

-the dense function to convert it if desired.
+function to convert it if desired.

-See also dense.
+See also dense

-complement function returns the relative complement of
+function returns the relative complement of

 a in b; that is, the set of elements of b which are